Naomianezu/alx-pre_course/README.md

 My first readme
-My journey to be becoming a software engineer
+my journey to be becoming a software engineer